RetroWWU/paPAML/README.md

 That's it!

-## Linux
+## Linux (Ubuntu 22.04)

-In pricipal the installation is on Linux the same.
+In pricipal the installation is the same on Linux.
 A docker image description will be filled later.

+First install as root following packages

+    # apt update
+    # apt install

 # Usage